Sphoorthi01/Vehicle-Number-Plate-Recognition-Using-OCR/README.md

-# Vehicle Number Plate Recognition (VNPR) Using OCR
+# Vehicle Number Plate Recognition (VNPR) Using OCR And Pyramids

 **Objective:**